coderside/CoderSide/README.rst

 Scatter-Gatherer Actor Design
 `````````````````````````````

+Here how I organize the searching process through the actors :

 image:: reader/scatter-gather.png

+For the next part, I will describe each actor.

 SupervisorNode
 ``````````````

 | The SupervisorNode have the role to create (at the start) the HeadNode.
-| It receives requests from clients and redirects them to the HeadNode.
+| SupervisorNode receives requests from clients and redirects them to the HeadNode.

 HeadNode
 ````````
+| The HeaderNode have the role to create (at the start) the GitHubNode, LinkedInNode TwitterNode & KloutNode.

-HeadNode handles two types of requests come from the SupervisorNode :
+| HeadNode handles two types of requests come from the SupervisorNode :

  - Launch the searching process.
  - Ask for a stream to have realtime information about the progression of the search.

 | When it receives a request for launching the search, it creates an instance of GathererNode and broadcasts the request to GitHubNode, LinkedInNode and TwitterNode.
-| After that, it waits for a message from GathererNode to stop the GathererNode.
+| After that, it waits for a message from GathererNode to stop itself.

 GitHubNode
 ``````````